web-bee-ru/nuxt-starter/README.md

 1. Named exports from SFC are not supported, so interface types should be defined in separate `.ts` files.
    - See https://github.com/vuejs/vue-loader/issues/1281
    - Waiting for something like https://github.com/ktsn/vuetype
-2. Typechecking and autocompletion is not supported inside template section, neither in IDE nor during compilation.
+2. Typechecking and autocomplete is not supported inside template section, neither in IDE nor during compilation.
    - Waiting for https://github.com/znck/vue-developer-experience
 3. Vue 2 composition API has some limitations: https://github.com/vuejs/composition-api#limitations